OPM/ResInsight/docs/WellLogsAndPlots.md

 ![]({{ site.baseurl }}/images/export_to_las_files.png)

-- **Export Folder** -- Location of the exported LAS files, one file per unique triplet of well path, case and time step
+- **Export Folder** -- Location of the exported LAS files, one file per unique triplet of well path, case and time step.
-- **Resample Curve Data** -- If enabled, all curves are resampled at the given resample interval before export
+- **Resample Curve Data** -- If enabled, all curves are resampled at the given resample interval before export.
 - **TVDRKB** -- If enabled, TVDRKB for all curves based on the listed well paths are exported.
 If the difference field is blank, no TVDRKB values are exported.